 Here all the things that you can do with a Seattle library card:

-You can borrow up to 50 books at once from the Seattle Public Library, but that’s not all.
-This also applies to DVDs, CDs, magazines, and newspapers.
-You can request items for pickup at any Library branch (there are 27 locations throughout Seattle!).
+You’re not limited to just checking out books either.
+You can also borrow DVDs, CDs, magazines, and newspapers.
+You can request items for pickup at any SPL branch (there are 27 locations throughout Seattle!).
 And as long as no one is waiting for them, you can renew your borrowed items up to two times.

 The Seattle Public Library has thousands of e-books and audiobooks that can be downloaded to most devices via OverDrive.
 You can also have access to the Libby app which makes it easy to sync your borrowed e-books and audiobooks across devices.
 While you’re at it, use your library card to download free music, videos, and magazines.

-4. Stream movies and TV on your own device for free
+9. Stream movies and TV on your own device

-7. Use online resources and databases for free
+10. Use online databases for genealogy and more

 Need to do some deep-dive research for a class, your business, or personal use?
 Check out these online resources and databases that you can access with your library card: